Luke-Mason/ObsidianVault/Biblical Slavery.md

 So what is the proper understanding of 'property' here?
 In Hebrew the word is 'achuzzah', and is not in reference to a person's value but is reference to the value of their labour output, referring back to the example of sporting players being bought and sold for different teams.

-Let's read more verses showing that it is not based on the person as an object but is based on the person for their labour output.

-We can see here that someone can only be kept until jubilee

 What about where it says that God must keep the foreigners as slaves for their whole lives?
 Consider the context in [Leviticus 25:46 (NIV)] "you **can** bequeath them to your children as inherited property and **can** make them slaves for life...," and [Leviticus 25 (ESV)] "You **may** bequeath them to your sons after you to inherit as a possession forever.
 You **may** make slaves of them...".
 Nothing says you must or shall.